bliutwo/pomodoro/README.md

 So I'm able to update the Label continuously over time, but two new problems have arisen:

 - The updates don't actually correspond to one second.
-- It's impossible to stop the timer (even with red X or ctrl+C on the keyboard in the terminal) unless I stop the "Python" task in task manager.
+- It's impossible to stop the timer (even with red X in the GUI window, or ctrl+C on the keyboard in the terminal) unless I stop the "Python" task in task manager.

 - [ ] Get the updates to correspond to one second.
 - [ ] Fix the unstoppable timer issue mentioned above.